nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     3. Other incorrect retrieve commands in this situation are similar to section 3 above.

 5. Data archiving with `FindCommand`
-   1. Prerequisites: Use `FindCommand` with multiple keywords that match multiple applications in CinternS.
+   1. Prerequisites: Use `FindCommand` with keywords that match multiple applications in CinternS.
 Multiple applications in the list.

    2. Test case: `retrieve 1`<br>
       Situation 1: First application is an archived application.<br>